enioozaki/project_08_linux_server/README.md

   - Identify the instance: Udcty_server (or any other name you want)
   - Click `Create instance`
 - You will be given a public IP number (for ex.: `3.222.110.15`) and a user name: `ubuntu`

+### Access the server
+- Click over the name of the instance you have just created
+- Connect to the server clicking `Connect using SSH`
+- A new window will pop up with the access to the server